Triodia scariosa

+Evolutionary relationships

-Evolutionary relationshipsTriodia scariosa can be accurately traced back to the order Poales (Grasses, sedges and their relatives).
+Triodia scariosa can be accurately traced back to the order Poales (Grasses, sedges and their relatives).
 Poales are found globally and represent one third of moncotyledons (~20,000 species), and approximately 7% of all angiosperms.
 Poales branch away from other monocotyledons in the late cretaceous (>65 million years ago) and can be identified by three gene sequences (rbcL, atpB, and 18S rDNA).
 In this order, Poaceae (grasses) form the largest family which are recognised by their branching growth pattern (where shoots follow a consecutive branching order).
 Poaceae are phylogenetically linked to South America and Africa, Australia's break away away from Gondwana ~35mya is thought to have influenced the evolution of the graminid clade that is predominantly found in Australia.

 The genus Triodia is part of the subfamily Chloridoideae that thought to have diversified in drier habitats with the evolution of the C4 photosynthetic process.
 The genus was first described by Robert Brown in 1810 and included six species.
 Since 1937, it has included only Australian species and currently acknowledges 73 distinct species (increasing) including T. scariosa.
 Increased access to DNA sequencing data is improving accuracy of species identification, for example, a study undertaken in 2012 found that T. scariosa and T. bunicola were in fact the same species and are now recognised as a single species under the T. scariosa clade.